milhud/ESMDownscalingTask/README.md

 # ESMDownscalingTask1

-First task for ESM Downscaling Project
+This repository contains my work regarding the first exercise for the ESM Downscaling project.